Go to main content

 by Lunigiana

-Pontremoli is one of the most important villages and centers of Lunigiana that fascinates visitors with its squares, majestic stone bridges, baroque palaces and homes and the imposing Piagnaro Castle, custodian of the Museum of the Lunigiana Stele Statues.
+Pontremoli is one of the most important villages and centers in Lunigiana.
+It enchants visitors with its squares, majestic stone bridges, baroque palaces and homes and the imposing Piagnaro Castle, custodian of the Museum of the Lunigiana Stele Statues.

-The historical and geographical position of Pontremoli, between Emilia, Liguria and Tuscany, as well as close to the Cisa Pass and a stop on the Via Francigena, has meant that over the centuries the city has become a strategic hub and crossroads of peoples, merchants and pilgrims.
-It was defined by Emperor Frederick II as "The only key and door to Tuscany" and was already a free municipality in the 13th century; it later became a "noble city" of the Grand Duchy of Tuscany and a bishop's seat for two centuries.
+As well as being close to the Cisa Pass and a stop along the Via Francigena, Pontremoli’s historical and geographical position, between Emilia, Liguria and Tuscany, meant that the city became a strategic hub and crossroads of peoples, merchants and pilgrims over the centuries.
+It was defined by Emperor Frederick II as "The only key and door to Tuscany" and it was already a free municipality in the 13th century; it later became a "Noble city" of the Grand Duchy of Tuscany and a Bishopric for two centuries.

-In addition to its historical and cultural heritage, Pontremoli has always been renowned for the presence of typical quality products and truly unique specialities, still today expertly prepared based on ancient recipes, and which can be savoured in the many restaurants, taverns and cafés in the historic centre and on the spring weekend when the gastronomic event “Tour Day” takes place.
+In addition to its historical and cultural heritage, Pontremoli has always been renowned for its high quality local products and truly unique specialties, still expertly made according to ancient recipes, and can be tasted in the numerous restaurants, taverns and cafés in the historic center and during the spring weekend when the food and wine event “Tour Day” takes place.

 Contents